 Cutaneous lupus erythematosus

-Lupus erythematosus (LE) of the skin comprises an uncommon group of skin disorders.
-They most often affect young adult women (aged 20 to 50) but children, the elderly, and males may be affected.
+Cutaneous LE most often affects young to middle-aged adult women (aged 20–50 years) but children, the elderly, and males may be affected.

 What causes lupus erythematosus?